 I’ve always celebrated Christmas, and both my parents and I are atheists.
 Sure, I consider the manger and the wise men and all of that whole shebang to be mythical rather than literal history, but I believe when it comes to any holiday people should be able to take what works for them and leave the rest.

 Let’s pretend for a second that I’m more social than I actually am.
 Say I happened to wish someone “Merry Christmas” and they responded “Happy Hanukkah”.
-I would smile (remember, we’re pretending here), wish them a “Happy Hanukkah” right back, and go along on my pretend-merry way.
+I would smile (remember, we’re pretending here—smiling isn’t something I can do), wish them a “Happy Hanukkah” right back, and go along on my pretend-merry way.